digital-science/dimcli/README.md

 ## Using Dimcli as a Python library

-Dimcli can be used within a Python script as a wrapper around the Dimensions API.
+Dimcli can be used as a wrapper around the Dimensions API within a Python program.
 It makes it easier to authenticate, query the Dimensions endpoint and handle the results, normally returned as JSON.

 ```
 >>> import dimcli

-# if you have already set up a credentials file (above), no need to pass log in details
+# if you have already set up the credentials file (see above), no need to pass log in details
 >>> dsl = dimcli.Dsl()

-# otherwise you can authenticate by passing your credentials explicitly
+# otherwise you can authenticate by passing your login details as arguments
 >>> dsl = dimcli.Dsl(user="mary.poppins", password="chimneysweeper")

-# you can also pass an endpoint, which defaults to "https://app.dimensions.ai"
+# you can specify endpoint, which by default is set to "https://app.dimensions.ai"
 >>> dsl = dimcli.Dsl(user="mary.poppins", password="chimneysweeper", ednpoint="https://nannies-research.dimensions.ai")
 ```